African Development Bank: History

 By June 2015, over 1,500 staff had returned to the bank's Abidjan headquarters out of the more than 1,900 total staff the bank.

 Since its founding, AfDB has financed 2,885 operations, for a total of $47.5 billion.
 In 2003, it received an AAA rating from the major financial rating agencies and had a capital of $32.043 billion.
 In November 2019, the bank's capital was reported as $208 billion.

-In the African Development Bank's (AfDB) 2022 Annual Report, a decrease in Africa's GDP growth to 3.8%, down from 4.8% the previous year, was recorded.
+In the African Development Bank's 2022 Annual Report, a decrease in Africa's GDP growth to 3.8%, down from 4.8% the previous year, was recorded.
 The 16th replenishment of the African Development Fund (ADF-16), which provides soft loans and grants, served as a significant financial enhancement, gathering US$8.9 billion.
 Within this sum, US$429 million was designated specifically for climate change-related initiatives.
 The Bank's project approval amounts reached UA 6.16 billion, which is close to the pre-COVID-19 pandemic benchmark of UA 7.3 billion from 2019.
 The High 5 strategic priority areas saw robust increases in funding, with renewable energy projects receiving notable emphasis as they accounted for 100% of the approvals for energy generation projects.
 Investment in other key areas also increased, with food security receiving UA 1.34 billion, industrialization UA 1.59 billion, and infrastructure UA 1.13 billion.
 The Bank's active portfolio grew to UA 44.33 billion, with 58% of projects rated satisfactorily.
 Disbursements for the year totaled UA 3.5 billion, and the Bank maintained its AAA credit rating.

+Also in 2022 the AfDB signed a cooperative strategic partnership agreement with the Caribbean Development Bank (CDB).